Delaware Voting Rights Coalition

 Voting is a right—not a privilege, and voting restrictions fall particularly hard on systems-involved individuals.
 Due to racial bias in the criminal justice system, barriers to voting while incarcerated, restrictions on voting while on probation, and felony disenfranchisement laws disproportionately affect Black and brown people, who often face harsher sentences than white people for the same offenses.

 In Delaware, thousands of people are disenfranchised every election because they are incarcerated.
-Those who are held in pretrial detention or convicted of misdemeanors do not legally lose their voting rights, but still encounter insurmountable barriers when trying to cast their ballot.
-In 2020, not a single incarcerated individual successfully cast a ballot.
-During the 2022 Midterm Elections, only three eligible, incarcerated voters in Delaware successfully cast a ballot.
+Those who are held in pretrial detention or convicted of misdemeanors do not legally lose their voting rights, but still encounter barriers when trying to cast their ballot.

 Voting allows people to remain connected to their communities while incarcerated, and helps facilitate the re-entry process.
 Delaware lawmakers must understand the importance of maintaining and fostering this connection, and the role that access to the ballot plays in encouraging civic participation and engagement.
-The Delaware Voting Rights Coalition is committed to ensuring that elected officials chamption reforms that allow incarcerated individuals to request, receive, and return a ballot.
+We are committed to continuing to urge elected officials chamption reforms that allow incarcerated individuals to request, receive, and return a ballot.

 I Have a felony conviction.
 Can I vote?